-Author has a great gift of describing the places in such a way that you can actually feel and smell the place.
-You will feel the dirt and smell of streets, of small towns, the stuffiness of ashrams, the calm of open spaces, the naiveness of travelers, the helplessness of their hosts and the whole scene just happens in front of your eyes.
-There are no clichés usually found in travel writing and no coloring the places and the people, be it black or white or even grey.
-He has used mythological symbols monkeys and elephants in all the three stories, providing the mysticism to the stories which would otherwise sounded a bit bland.
-He depicts India as it exists today, nothing to do with its past and future.
+Author has a great gift for describing the places in such a way that you can actually feel and smell the place.
+You will feel the dirt and smell of streets, of small towns, the stuffiness of ashrams.
+The calm of open spaces, the naiveness of travelers, the helplessness of their hosts and the whole scene just happens in front of your eyes.
+There are no clichés usually found in travel writing.
+And no coloring the places and the people, be it black or white or even grey.
+He has used mythological symbols monkeys and elephants in all the three stories, providing the mysticism to the stories which would otherwise sound a bit bland.
+He depicts India as it exists today.
+Nothing to do with its past and future.
 He presents personalities that are contrasting and yet converging.

-This book is not something that would leave you happy, but it may show you some facets of the world you live in that you may not have known or noticed.
+This book The Elephanta Suite is not something that would leave you happy.
+But it may show you some facets of the world you live in that you may not have known or noticed.